dahuatechnologies/dahuatechnologies/README.md

 ---

-**Copyright © 2026 Evolution Technologies Research and Development - All Rights Reserved**
+## The warriors of Elohim are on the side of those who fear

 ---

-**Powered By Davada and Halaia**
+**Copyright © 2026 Dahua Technologies Research and Development - All Rights Reserved**

 ---

-## The warriors of Elohim are on the side of those who fear
+**Powered By Davada and Halaia**

 <!--
 **dahuatechnologies/dahuatechnologies** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.